HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 What are the SUGGESTED steps of this plan?

 - Before lecture, devote ≈ 10 minutes per lecture hour to identify and memorize the "big picture".
+These steps focus on lectures presented from powerpoint slides, but can be adapted for texts.

 During lecture, take notes that emphasize connections and what the lecturer says is important.